- Course type: Self-paced

 Watch a preview:chapter 1 / lesson 1How to Use Study.com TECEP Courses

-Course SummaryUse this test prep resource to get ready for the TECEP Operations Management exam.
-The comprehensive course will show you everything you need to know for the test through short video lessons and practice quizzes.
+Course SummaryUse this comprehensive test preparation resource to get ready for the TECEP Operations Management exam.
+This mobile-friendly and self-paced course will show you everything you need to know for the test through a series of short video lessons and practice quizzes.

 About This Course

 If you're planning on taking the TECEP Operations Management exam, this study guide course can help you prepare in less than two weeks.
 You can complete the course at your own pace and learn/review all the information you need in order to pass the exam and earn three transferrable college credits..